LF-Decentralized-Trust/governance/tac/governing-documents/project-annual-review.md

 - A majority of the TAC members recommend that a project be moved to a new status, including `End of Life`, or
 - If the TAC cannot come to a consensus, the project will remain at its current status.

+The TAC MUST evaluate the criteria listed in the [project lifecyle transition guidelines](./project-lifecycle.md#lifecycle-transition-guidelines-and-recommendations) before making a decision about the project's status.

 NOTE: If the TAC members recommend moving to a new status, additional work may be required to provide details on how the project meets the new status's acceptance criteria.

 ## Roles and Responsibilities